ceu-lang/ceu/docs/manual/v0.20/docs/overview/synchronous_execution_model.md

 1. The program initiates the *boot reaction* from the first line of code in a single trail.
-2. Active trails, one after another, execute until they await or terminate.
+2. Active trails<sup>1</sup>, one after another, execute until they await or terminate.
    This step is named a *reaction chain*, and always runs in bounded time.
-   New trails can be created with [parallel compositions](#TODO).
-3. The program goes idle and the environment takes control.
+3. The program goes idle.
-4. On the occurrence of a new input event, the environment awakes *all* trails awaiting that event.
+4. On the occurrence of a new external input event, *all* trails awaiting that event awake.
    It then goes to step 2.

 The synchronous execution model of Céu is based on the hypothesis that reaction chains run *infinitely faster* in comparison to the rate of input events.